prof-rossetti/salad-system-requirements/README.md

-# Salad Data
+# Salad System

-Generates a .csv file of denormalized data representing salad orders at an urban lunch company.
+An information system for an urban lunch company.

 ## Prerequisites